timholy/ProfileView.jl/README.md

 - `fcolor` optionally allows you to control the scheme used to select bar color.
 This can be quite extensively customized; see [FlameGraphs](https://timholy.github.io/FlameGraphs.jl/stable/) for details.

 - `data` is the vector containing backtraces.
-You can use `data1 = copy(Profile.fetch()); Profile.clear()` to store and examine results from multiple profile runs simultaneously.
+You can use `using Profile; data1 = copy(Profile.fetch()); Profile.clear()` to store and examine results from multiple profile runs simultaneously.

 - `lidict` is a dictionary containing "line information."
-  See the section on saving profile data below.
+This is obtained together with `data` from `using Profile; data, lidict = Profile.retrieve()`.
+Computing `lidict` is the slow step in displaying profile data, so calling `retrieve` can speed up repeated visualizations of the same data.

 - `C` is a flag controlling whether lines corresponding to C and Fortran code are displayed.
 (Internally, ProfileView uses the information